Maruti 800

 The Maruti Suzuki 800 is a city car that was manufactured by Maruti Suzuki in India from 1983 to 2014.
 The first generation (SS80) was based on the 1979 Suzuki Alto and had an 800 cc F8B engine, hence the moniker.
-Widely regarded as the most influential automobile in India, about 2.87 million 800s were produced during its course of which 2.66 million were sold in India itself.
+The second generation (SB308) was based on the 1984 Suzuki Alto, which utilised the same F8B engine.
+Widely regarded as the most influential automobile in India, about 2.87 million 800s were produced during its course, of which 2.66 million were sold in India itself.

-Produced for 31 years, the Maruti Suzuki 800 remains the second longest production car in India, next only to Hindustan Ambassador.
+Produced for 31 years, the Maruti Suzuki 800 remains the second longest production car in India, second only to the Hindustan Ambassador.

 Origins

-Sanjay Gandhi tried his hand at the car business unsuccessfully before his tragic death in 1980.
-His mother Indira Gandhi wanted to fulfill Sanjay's dream of an indigenous people's car and formed Maruti Udyog Ltd a year later.
-A joint venture agreement was signed with Suzuki on October 2, 1982.
+Sanjay Gandhi tried his hand at the car business unsuccessfully before his death in 1980.
+His mother, Indira Gandhi, wanted to fulfill Sanjay's dream of an indigenous people's car and formed Maruti Udyog Ltd a year later.
+A joint venture agreement was signed with Suzuki on 2 October 1982.